KU-CS-Camp/KU-CS-Camp.github.io/index.md

 - Mad Libs (Think of sentences like 'I can't start my day without my blank!' and ask the user for a noun/adjective/etc to fill in the blank, then display the completed sentence or story)
 - Rock, Paper, Scissors (get terminal input and play against AI choosing a random action)
 - Hangman
+- Tic Tac Toe
+- Battleship game (you will need to look into 2D arrays): create a battleship game against a simple AI, a player will enter a turn through the terminal, the AI will take its turn by randomly selecting a spot, base your implementation on the [actual rules](https://www.hasbro.com/common/instruct/battleship.pdf) of battleship

 More Difficult Games:
 - Tic Tac Toe